silverstripe/silverstripe-framework/docs/en/00_Getting_Started/05_Coding_Conventions.md

 	define('INTEREST_RATE', 0.19);

 ```

+Constants must be defined as class members with the `const` modifier.
 Defining constants in the global scope with the `define` function is permitted but strongly discouraged.

 ### File Naming and Directory Structure